akos/vukoa-util/README.md

 # vukoa-util
-The `util` module is improve more methods to check type for node, extend core-util-is for node, extend core-util-is
+The util module is improve more methods to check type and some assist methods for nodeJs
 dependencies:

 - [core-util-is](https://github.com/isaacs/core-util-is)